vithort/vithort/README.md

 ## I'm a Developer, Gamer and Maker!!

-- 🤖 I'm a android
+- 🤖 I'm an android
 - 🎓 I'm graduated in Computer Science (Catholic University of Salvador, 2009)
 - 🎮 I'm a gamer (pc, console, rpg and boardgames)
 - 🖨️ I'm a 3d printer enthusiast